PandaWood/ExceptionReporter.NET/README.md

 ## Some Important Features
-(Note: these seem to be the features that the similar but simpler project [Crash Reporter.NET](https://github.com/ravibpatel/CrashReporter.NET) doesn't have)
+(Note: most of these seem to be the features that similar projects don't have)

 - Support for inner exceptions and passing multiple exceptions (ie a list of exceptions)
 - Support for generating a report without showing a dialog (see ExceptionReportGenerator class)